 - Ask for help.
 Reach out to your local library, place of worship, or community center to learn more about local events you may want to attend or groups you may want to join.

 Rock your recovery and stay sober over the holidays; but don’t do it all alone.
-Know that there are lots of people out there that care about you and want to support you during the difficult times.
+Know that there are people out there that care about you and want to support you.
 Choosing and using your support system is worth it!

 Do you want more information on how you can be supported and stay sober?
 A recovery center you can be confident in is Continuum Recovery Center of Colorado.
 Go to their site to learn more.